AlaskaAirlines/auro-input/demo/demo.md

   ```
 </auro-accordion>

+### Functionally determining error state

+The `error` attribute is one way you're able to functionally determine whether or not a component is in error state.
+This attribute itself expects a string to be passed in that is used to display the error message below the field.

+To make this error state dynamic, use a function to determine whether or not this component is in error state by conditionally returning this message string based on your desired criteria.

 ## Custom pattern and validation support

 Use the `validateOnInput` attribute to enable live validation on the `input` event.
 Recommended use is with setting a custom `pattern` and validation is required prior to a `blur` event.